Shoot the Piano Player: Reception

 The film was financially unsuccessful, although it was popular among cinephiles such as Claude Miller.
 Miller was then a film student at IDHEC and later explained that he and his friends knew all the film's dialogue by heart, stating "We cited it all the time; it became a kind of "in" language."

 Film critic Marcel Martin called it a disappointment after The 400 Blows and wrote that it would "only please the true lover of movies."
 In Variety, film critic Mosk called its script meandering and Bosley Crowther wrote that the film "did not hold together."
 Pauline Kael called Aznavour's performance "intensely human and sympathetic" and Andrew Sarris praised the film, stating "great art can also be great fun."
 Dwight Macdonald stated that the film mixes "three genres which are usually kept apart: crime melodrama, romance and slapstick...I thought the mixture didn't gel, but it was an exhilarating try."
 Jacques Rivette initially complained to Truffaut that Charlie was "a bastard", but later stated that he liked the film.

-On Rotten Tomatoes, 90% of critics' reviews for Shoot the Piano Player are positive, with an average rating of 8.9/10.
+On Rotten Tomatoes, 90% of 30 critics' reviews for Shoot the Piano Player are positive.